nvestskogen/ReCA-MNIST-FPGA/README.md

 ## Inference Results

 A 100 MHz clock was used as the baseline for inference energy analysis.
-At this frequency, 73% of the total inference power is static power, making clock frequency and board selection the primary levers for energy reduction.
+At this frequency, 73% of the total inference power is static power.

-When the clock is scaled by a factor $A$ relative to the 100 MHz baseline, the inference energy can be estimated as:
+When the clock is scaled by a factor $A = f/100MHz$, the inference energy can be estimated as:

 $$
 \begin{aligned}